twils0/styled-inline-additions/README.md

     align-self: 'center';
   `;

-  // you can also add background-color using an object const addObject = {
+  // you can also add background-color using inline styles
+  // and styled-inline-additions unique syntax for selectors,
+  // pseudo-classes, pseudo-elements, and media queries const addObject = {
     backgroundColor: '#9B6FCC',
   };